kadena-io/pact-5/docs/builtins/is-charset.md

 ## is-charset

 Use `is-charset` to check whether a string conforms to a supported character set.
-The character sets currently supported are 'CHARSET_LATIN1' (ISO-8859-1) and 'CHARSET_ASCII' (ASCII).
+The character sets currently supported are `CHARSET_LATIN1` (ISO-8859-1) and `CHARSET_ASCII` (ASCII).
 Support for additional sets, including those up through ISO 8859-5 supplement, will be added in the future.

 ### Basic syntax

 To check whether a string conforms to a specified character set, use the following syntax:

-is-charset *charset input*
+`(is-charset charset input)`

 ### Arguments